Daisy Fancourt

 Daisy Fancourt (born June 1990) is a British researcher who is a professor of psychobiology and epidemiology at University College London.
-Her research focuses on the effects of social factors on health, including loneliness, social isolation, community assets, arts and cultural engagement, and social prescribing.
+Her research focuses on the effects of social connections and behaviours on health, including loneliness, social isolation, community assets, arts and cultural engagement, and social prescribing.
 During the COVID-19 pandemic Fancourt led a team running the UK's largest study into the psychological and social impact of COVID-19 and established the international network COVID Minds, aiming to better understand the impact of coronavirus disease on mental health and well-being.
-In She is listed by Clarivate as one of the most highly cited and influential scientists in the world.
+Fancourt's research has been recognised with fellowships from Wellcome and the British Academy, along with two dozen national and international awards from organisations such as the Leverhulme Trust, Wellcome Trust, British Academy, British Science Association, British Federation of Women Graduates, American Psychosomatic Society, Royal Society for Public Health, UK Research and Innovation, and NHS England.
+She has been named as a Fellow of the Royal Society for Public Health and the Royal Society of Arts, an ITV Geek of the Week, a BBC New Generation Thinker, and a World Economic Forum Global Shaper.
+Her popular science book Art Cure was a Sunday Times Bestseller and shortlisted for the Women's Prize for non-fiction 2026.
+She is listed by Clarivate as one of the most highly cited and influential scientists in the world.

 Early life and education

 Fancourt earned her bachelor's degree at the University of Oxford and her master's at King's College London in 2012.
 Fancourt joined the National Health Service, where she worked at the Chelsea and Westminster Hospital on arts and clinical innovations.
 She eventually returned to academia, and earned her doctoral degree in 2016 at University College London (UCL) where she worked in psychoneuroimmunology.